The resume talks about you and your skills. It has to be catchy and grab the attention of the readers.

 5. Number of words:

 The less the number of words the better it is.
 It should range from 50 to 150 words maximum.

-This is best to include the relevant words that displays your skill sets and achievements.
-Write sentences with space of 1.5 in MS-Word.
+This is best to include the relevant words that display your skill sets and achievements.
+Write sentences with a space of 1.5 in MS-Word.

 How To Write Summary Statements:

-Now we come to main theme, writing summary statements!
+Now we come to the main theme, writing summary statements!